What is ALEKS?

 Prep and Learning Modules

-Must I work in my ALEKS Prep and Learning Module between Placement Assessments?
+Must I work in my ALEKS Prep and Learning Module between assessments?

-You can retake the Placement assessment up to four additional times to improve your score.
+You can retake the assessment up to four additional times to improve your score.
 (The highest score will be used for math placement).
-Students are required to work in the Prep and Learning Modules for a specific amount of time prior to each Placement Assessment to increase success.
+Students are required to work in the Prep and Learning Modules for a specific amount of time prior to each assessment to increase success.

 - 2nd attempt: Before taking your 2nd attempt, you must wait 48 hours.
 We encourage you to work through any Prep and Learning Modules where you can review material to improve your score.